 What causes a spinal compression fracture?

 Although a spinal compression fracture may rarely develop when a tumor or injury weakens the vertebrae, osteoporosis typically causes it.
 In fact, spinal compression fractures are the most common compression fracture arising from osteoporosis.

 Osteoporosis develops as you age because you lose old bone more quickly than new bone replaces it.
 As a result, your bones, including your vertebrae, become weak and brittle.
 All adults are at risk for osteoporosis, but bone loss accelerates after women reach menopause.

 When you have osteoporosis, you can develop a spinal compression fracture from simple daily activities like lifting a light object or sneezing.
-By comparison, it takes significant force like a hard fall or car accident to compress vertebrae in patients who don’t have osteoporosis.
+By comparison, it takes a significant force like a hard fall or car accident to compress vertebrae in patients who don’t have osteoporosis.

 What complications develop from a spinal compression fracture?